 This September Form/Design Center will be organising the Swedish design pavilion at the London Design Fair for the third time.
 We invite southern Swedish design agencies based in Skåne, Halland, Småland and Blekinge to participate as exhibitors.

 With a central location on the entrance level of the London Design Fair and a stand area of a full 150 m2, the Swedish design pavilion gives participants access to more than 29,000 professional attendees during the London Design Festival, including architects, interior designers, retailers, agents and journalists.

 The stand comprises several exhibition spaces where products will be displayed, including a shared lounge area where business meetings can be held.
-An exhibition architect will be used to design the pavilion in order to maximise its overall quality and impact.

 The Swedish design pavilion is being organised in partnership with Svenskt Trä, Business Sweden, Region Skåne, Enterprise Europe Network (EEN), Architects Sweden and the Embassy of Sweden in London.
 As a new strategic partner, Business Sweden will offer free individual business advice based on the needs of the participating companies.
 EEN will contribute matchmaking services with relevant counterparties in the UK.